liqotech/liqo/docs/installation/liqoctl.md

 ## Introduction

 Liqoctl is the CLI tool to streamline the **installation** and **management** of Liqo.
-Specifically, it abstracts the creation and modification of Liqo defined custom resources, allowing to:
+Specifically, it abstracts the creation and modification of Liqo-defined custom resources, allowing to:

 * **Install/uninstall** Liqo, wrapping the corresponding Helm commands and automatically retrieving the appropriate parameters based on the target cluster configuration.
 * Establish and revoke **peering** relationships towards remote clusters.